dans3367/Authentik2/cardprocessor-go/UNSUBSCRIBE_SERVER.md

 - Verify database credentials

 ### Templates not loading
-- Ensure you're running from the project root
+- Ensure you're running from the `cardprocessor-go` directory
-- Check that `cardprocessor-go/templates/*.html` files exist
+- Check that `templates/*.html` files exist in cardprocessor-go directory
-- Template path is relative to the working directory
+- Template path is `templates/*` relative to cardprocessor-go directory

 ## Integration with Email System